celestemoura/restaurant-search/README.md

 3. No API key was provided, so the assumption was it was not required.
 4. Postcode input value needs to be trimmed since users might enter it by typing (most likely without blank spaces) or by copying and pasting (most likely with at least 1 blank space).
 There may also be blank spaces at the beginning and/or end of the input value.

+## unclarities
+The beginning would have been easier if the challenge prompt included some information about CORS.

 ## possible improvements
 1. Smaller commits: they are easier to understand AND to revert if necessary.
 2. Error handling for network and server errors.
 3. More general refactoring like variable naming, HTML structure and injection, and error handling.
+4. Talk about CORS with more experienced developers.